Integral Artin motives I: Smooth objects and the ordinary t-structure: Introduction

 \subsection{The ordinary motivic t-structure}

-We introduce two \emph{homotopy t-structures} whose definitions are inspired by the approach of \cite{plh,vaish,ayo07,bondarko-deglise}.
-More precisely, we define an \emph{ordinary homotopy t-structure} studied in \Cref{section 4} and a \emph{perverse homotopy t-structure} studied in \Cref{section 5} on the category $\DM^A_{\et}(S,R)$ by giving a family of t-non-positive generators.
-We then determine when those t-structures induce t-structures on the category of constructible objects and when the realization functor is t-exact.
+In this paper and its sequel, we will introduce two \emph{homotopy t-structures} on the category $\DM^A_{\et}(S,R)$ whose definitions are inspired by the approach of \cite{plh,vaish,ayo07,bondarko-deglise}.
+This paper will focus on the \emph{ordinary homotopy t-structure} while the sequel will focus on the \emph{perverse homotopy t-structure}.
+The t-structures are defined by giving a family of t-non-positive generators.
+Our goal will be to determine when those t-structures induce t-structures on the category of constructible objects and when the realization functor is t-exact.

 We extend the main results of \cite{plh2,vaish} about the ordinary motivic t-structure to the case of integral coefficients.